21 July 2017

 Through this course, you will learn the foundations and frameworks of proposal development that will make you an asset for any organization.
 By providing participants with personal attention, we guarantee that those who join our course will finish the course with practical knowledge, as well as a complete grant proposal.

 Yulia Strekalova works in the UF College of Journalism as Director for Grants Development.
 Her email is full of proposal solications, but finding the match between a call and the right research team is frequently a challenge.

-This introductory course will expose participants to the strategies of conceptualizing and developing a grant proposal.
+This course will expose participants to the strategies of conceptualizing and developing a grant proposal.
 Participants will be introduced to several organizations engaged in local and global activities targeted at education, outreach, and community development.
 Guided by individual ideas they wish to develop, participants will learn how to strengthen partnerships, identify resources, approach prospective sponsors, and develop their proposed projects.

 As a Summer student you will either receive